flutter/website/src/docs/development/tools/devtools/cli.md

 `http://127.0.0.1:50976/Swm0bjIe0ks=/`) into the connect dialog to connect your app to DevTools.

-This URL contains a security token, so it will be different for each run of your app.
+This URL contains a security token, so it's different for each run of your app.
 This means that if you stop your application and re-run it, you need to connect to DevTools with the new URL.